 In this article we use both economic theory and extensive experiments on artificial intelligence pricing algorithms to demonstrate that platforms may indeed be able to design rules that increase competition on their marketplaces.
 Relatively simple rules may suffice when sellers (or their algorithms) behave competitively, but more subtle ones-which condition on past behavior and treat sellers asymmetrically-may be required when there is a risk of collusion.
-Of course we do not claim that platforms should be compelled by policymakers to actively promote competition.
-But even if platforms were not compelled to do so, platforms might wish to implement such policies: sometimes the rules we suggest simultaneously benefit consumers and raise platform profits.
+Although we do not claim that platforms should be compelled by policymakers to actively promote competition, our results suggest that platforms may have the tools do so.
+Even if platforms were not compelled to do so, platforms might wish to implement such policies: sometimes the rules we suggest simultaneously benefit consumers and raise platform profits.